 - Crushed red pepper flakes, optional

-- If using scallops, pat them scallops dry and season with salt and pepper.
+- If using scallops, pat them dry and season with salt and pepper.

-- In a cast iron skillet, heat 1 tbsp olive oil over medium-high heat until shimmering.
+- In a cast iron skillet, heat 1 tablespoon olive oil over medium-high heat until shimmering.
 Gently add the sea scallops.
-Sear for about 1 1/2 minutes on each side.
+Sear for about 1 ½ minutes on each side.
 Scallops should form a golden brown crust.
 Sprinkle a large pinch of dried oregano.
 Transfer to a dish and set aside for now.

-- In a medium heavy cooking pot, heat 1 tbsp extra virgin olive oil on medium-high.
+- In a medium heavy cooking pot, heat 1 tablespoon extra virgin olive oil on medium-high.
 Add the chopped peppers, onions, garlic, tomato paste, salt and the remaining dried oregano.
 Cook for 5 minutes, stirring occasionally.

 - Add the vegetable broth and bring to a boil.
 Add the diced tomatoes.
 Cook on medium-high for 3-5 more minutes.

 - When the liquid returns to a boil, add the orzo pasta.
 Turn heat down to medium and cook for 8 minutes until orzo is tender.

 - Stir in the baby spinach, parsley, dill, and lemon juice.

 - Finally, stir in the scallops and shrimp to warm through (about 1 to 2 minutes.)
 Taste and adjust seasoning to your liking.
 Add crushed red pepper flakes for some heat, if you like.
 Serve with your favorite crusty bread.